Borderliner/Meshki/README.md

 Ruby programmers can also `cd` into the project folder, and issue `bundle install` command, followed by `bundle exec rake`, to compile and minify source codes.
 Make sure that you have `uglifyjs` installed and is in your $PATH.
 If not, install it with `sudo npm install -g uglifyjs`.
 Note that Grunt and Rake generate different outputs, so the sizes may vary.
 Meshki generates outputs using Grunt.

-### What's in the download?
+### What's in the package?

-The download includes Meshki's CSS, Meshki's JavaScript, Normalize CSS as a reset, a sample favicon, and an index.html as a starting point.
+The package includes Meshki's CSS, Meshki's JavaScript, Normalize CSS as a reset, a sample favicon, and an index.html as a starting point.

 ```
 Meshki/